GriefPrevention/GriefPrevention-Docs/index.md

 1. <a href="https://github.com/TechFortress/GriefPrevention/releases/latest" target="_blank">Download GriefPrevention.jar</a>
 1. Put the `GriefPrevention.jar` file in your server's `plugins` folder.
 1. Start (or restart) your server.
+1. Check the [Features](features/) page to see some of what GriefPrevention can do for your server.

 ## Additional Help+Support